rubenmoor/projectzero/HeavyConstruction.md

 And in those cases, you probably want to fix your code rather then to silence the error.

 In the above example, I check `WorldType` and the object flags, but after that I assume that my pointers are valid.
+If a null-pointer exception still happens, at least one of my assumptions was wrong and I have to make changes to my code.
+But also I hopefully learned something that is more general than "that specific pointer just happended to be null" and can take that into consideration elsewhere.